drts01/presentation--ci-cd-101/slides/039-demo.md

 * remote add - sets origin as an alias for remote repo
 * push - updates remote repo
-  * --set-upsteam - links alias origin to master branch
+  * --set-upstream - links alias origin to master branch
 * branch - a set of files on a particular development path<br/>
   by default git starts with a master branch.